hsachinraj/Azurelabs/README.md

    ![](images/1.png)

-2. Select **PartsUnlimited** for the template
+2. Select **PartsUnlimited** for the template.

    ![](images/2.png)

-3. Once the project is provisioned, select the URL to navigate to the project that you provisioned
+3. Once the project is provisioned, select the URL to navigate to the project that you provisioned.

 ## Configuring the CI/CD pipeline

-1. Let's start from code .
-Navigate to the **Code** hub
+1. Let's start from code.
+Navigate to the **Code** hub.

    <img src="images/4.png">

-2. We have an ASP.NET app code provisioned by the demo generator system.
-We will deploy this to Azure app service
+2. We have an **ASP.NET** app code provisioned by the demo generator system.
+We will deploy this to Azure app service.

 3. We have a Continious Integration (CI) build setup to run upon a code commit.
-Let's make a simple change to the code to trigger the CI build
+Let's make a simple change to the code to trigger the CI build.

 4. Open the file **Index.cshtml** by navigating to the path **PartsUnlimited-aspnet45/src/PartsUnlimitedWebsite/Views/Home/Index.cshtml**

    <img src="images/5.png">

 5. Edit the code.
-For this example, let's change line 28 to increase discount from **50%** to **70%**
+For this example, let's change **line 28** to increase discount from **50%** to **70%**

    <img src="images/6.png">